huntdatacenter/docs/docs/faq/compute.md

 ### What is an "entry" machine?

 You will meet the "entry" machine when you configure your account during your initial onboarding.
 Hopefully, you will not meet this machine type again.
 The machine type is introduced for security purposes allowing us to quickly install security updates and do machine restarts without affecting your analyis in the other lab machines.

+### What is your "local" machine?

+We use this term for the machine that you use to connect to your lab, such as your laptop and your desktop.